otacke/udacity-machine-learning-engineer/submissions/capstone_proposals/sales_prediction_for_games.md

 There are at least two relevant datasets that I'd like to use for creating a regression model for predicting the sales figures of a video game.

 - [Video Game Sales with Ratings](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings):
 There's a dataset about video game sales based of data scraped from VGChartz.
 It contains information about games, including name, platform, year of release, genre, and sales figures for several regions.
-This dataset has been extended with several features from Metacritic, adding e.g. quality ratings from metacritic's staff and from users, and also adding age/content ratings from the entertainment software rating board.
+This dataset has been extended with several features from Metacritic, adding e.g. quality ratings from metacritic's staff and from users, the amount of reviews, and also adding age/content ratings from the entertainment software rating board.
 In total, there are more that 5.500 complete cases.

 - [IGN scores](https://www.kaggle.com/egrinstein/20-years-of-games/discussion):
 There's also a dataset that contains ratings from Imagine Games Network (IGN).